PyCav/PyCav.github.io/about.md

 </ul>
 The PyCav team are Aidan Crilly, Sam Garrett, Taketomo Isazawa, Jordan Osborn and Niall McConville.

-PyCav is run by Austen Lamacraft and John Richer, with financial support from the teaching and learning innovation fund.</p>
+PyCav is run by Austen Lamacraft and John Richer, with financial support from the teaching and learning innovation fund.